amit61121/Excel-dashboard/README.md

 i build dashboard in Excel for coffee shop

-I created a project that takes a data set of coffee shop order I organized the information, then built a pivot table to collect the data and finally presented the important data on the dashboard
+For my dashboard project tailored to a coffee shop, I developed a comprehensive tool that allows easy navigation through various data insights.
+Users can efficiently search by different time ranges, explore sales data for different types of coffee, and track overall sales trends across periods.
+The dashboard also,enabling the coffee shop management to make informed decisions and strategize effectively based on actionable data